detty-dev/Exploring-Foundry-Cast-for-Kaia-Blockchain-A-Developer-s-Guide/README.md

 ```

 Explanation
-- `--private-key`: Your private key is used to sign the transaction.
+- `--account`: Your private key is used to sign the transaction.
 - `--to`: The recipient's address.
 - `--value`: The amount of Ether to send, in wei.
 - `--gas`: Estimated gas required, e.g., 21000 for a basic transfer.